Ph0enixKM/Amber-Prototype/docs/quick-guide.md

 let mywebsite = silent $ curl http://example.com $
 ```

-As you might remember from getting started guide - we used a *shell function call*.
+AmberScript provides a syntactic sugar for calling simple commands in a form of *shell function calls*.
-This is alpha equivalent to just invoking command with no parameters.
+This is alpha equivalent to just calling command as if it was defined somewhere in the code (but compiler has no ability how to check at compile time if that command exists).

 ```amberscript
 $ echo hello $ == sh echo('hello')